CSC231-WCU/csc231/_episodes/06-optimizing-program-performance.md

 > <img src="../fig/06-optimization/02.png" alt="cache size" style="height:300px">
 >
 > - We focus on cache blocks for optimization:
->   - If caculations can be performed using smaller matrices of
+>   - If calculations can be performed using smaller matrices of
 >   A, B, and C (blocks) that all fit in cache, we can further
 >   minimize the amount of cache misses per calculation.
 >